 Martha Sherrill was born in Palo Alto, California and later raised in Los Angeles, the daughter of an opera singer and a behavioral scientist.
 She graduated from UCLA where she studied art history and film.
-After college, she worked at the Corcoran Gallery of Art in Washington, D.C. before landing a job at The Washington Post, initially as a fashion assistant in the Style Section, then as an essayist and feature writer covering art, culture and politics.
+After college, she worked at the Corcoran Gallery of Art in Washington, D.C. before landing a job at The Washington Post, initially as a fashion assistant in the Style Section, then as a staff writer covering art, culture and politics.

 During her ten-year tenure at the Post, Sherrill became known for her penetrating studies of personality and society.
 She parlayed her knowledge of film into many memorable interviews with legendary directors and actors, including Clint Eastwood, Jodie Foster, Steven Soderbergh, Bernardo Bertolucci and Peter O’Toole.
 Her award-winning essays ranged from a psychological exploration of political fanaticism and studies of homelessness and self-proclaimed happy people to a three-part series on the young life and philosophical evolution of Hillary Clinton.

 A contributing editor at Esquire between 1995 and 2000, she specialized in profiles of complex and difficult interview subjects — Don Imus, Rudy Giuliani, Steve Martin — and wrote a poignant, candid personal essay about Peter Sherrill, her enigmatic father, (“My Father, The Bachelor.”)